 The great news is yes!
 You can get out of a reverse mortgage using the following two options:

-• HECM For Purchase: The HECM for purchase allows you to purchase a new home and obtain a reverse mortgage in one transaction.
+HECMs or Home Equity Conversion Mortgages for purchase allow you to purchase a new home and obtain a reverse mortgage in one transaction.
 However, once closing documents are signed, and you have received proceeds, the decision is final.

 Reverse mortgage heirs are not responsible to pay the loan balance or pay back the loan.
 If the loan balance is more than the appraised value of the home, the heirs are not held responsible to pay the difference or making the monthly payments.

 When the borrower dies, the heirs can keep the home by financing the HECM loan.
 They may sell the home and keep the remaining proceeds that don’t go toward the reverse mortgage loan repayment.
 Alternatively, heirs may walk away without any negative effect on their credit histories or sign a Deed-in-Lieu of opens in a new windowForeclosure to satisfy the loan.

-There are many good reasons why many homeowners choose to refinance their reverse mortgage.
+There are many good reasons why many homeowners choose to opens in a new windowrefinance their reverse mortgages.

 When you notice an increase in the value of your revere mortgaged home, refinancing allows you to tap into the additional home equity with the jumbo reverse mortgage program.
 This program allows for home values to be more than the FHA lending limit of $726,525.
 You can receive the proceeds as a lump sum cash-out payment and/or a line of credit.

 Reverse mortgage refinancing can lead to lowered current loan interest rate.